-- g.
+- f.
+If significant problems are experienced with the timely receipt of mail while deployed, unit postal officers should immediately contact their servicing post office in the deployed area and their installation postal officer (Attn: Operations) for assistance.
+They should be prepared to provide detailed information regarding the specific nature and extent of the problem. - g.
 Upon redeployment, UPOs should immediately contact their installation postal officer (Attn: Operations) to announce their return and to provide postal officials with any information that may be helpful in improving mail service during future unit deployments. - h.
 It may not be considered practical to route mail to locations inside CONUS for unit deployments of very short duration (normally those less than 14 days in duration).
 For deployments of this nature, all unit mail will be delivered to rear party mail clerks who will remove all mail for rear party personnel and effect proper delivery.
 Mail for deployed personnel shall be held in the mailroom until the unit's return, at which time proper delivery will be made.
-If no rear party remains behind, the CO may submit a written request to the installation postal officer (Attn: Operations) to have all mail held at the serving post office throughout the duration of the deployment.
-This letter must be signed by the CO or designated unit UPO and include: - (1) First date mail is to be held - (2) Last date mail is to be held - (3) Deployment location(s) - (4) Certification no rear party will remain behind - (5) Unit point(s) of contact and telephone number(s) - (6) Any other information considered relevant
+If no rear party remains behind, the CO may submit a written request to the installation postal officer (Attn: Operations) to have all mail held at the servicing post office throughout the duration of the deployment.
+This letter must be signed by the CO or designated unit UPO and include: - (1) First date mail is to be held; - (2) Last date mail is to be held; - (3) Deployment location(s); - (4) Certification no rear party will remain behind; - (5) Unit point(s) of contact and telephone number(s); and - (6) Any other information considered relevant.